 Friendship Balls, Good Luck Balls, Globes of Happiness, Gazing Balls, and Butler Globes.
 If you'd like to read more

 about all of these along with the legends attached to 'em, visit:

 I'd say that Dream Catchers are far more common than Witch Balls, at least in a commercial sense.
 The history of

 dream catchers go back to how the Native Americans believe that the night air is filled with dreams - both good and

 bad.
 The dream catcher, when hung over or near your bed while swinging freely in the mystic air of darkness, catches the dreams as they flow

 by.
 Supposedly the good dreams know how to pass through the dream catcher, slipping through the outer holes as they

 magically slide down the soft feathers so gently that many times the sleeper does not know that he/she is dreaming.

-The bad dreams, not knowing the way, get tangled in the dream catcher and perish with the first light of the new
+The bad dreams, not knowing the way, get tangled in the dream catcher and perish within the first light of a new

 ---End of Post "Witch Balls & Dream Catchers"